core-wg/resource-directory/draft-ietf-core-resource-directory.md

-Oscar Novo, Srdjan Krco, Szymon Sasin, Kerry Lynn, Esko Dijk, Anders Brandt, Matthieu Vial, Jim Schaad, Mohit Sethi, Hauke Petersen, Hannes Tschofenig, Sampo Ukkola, Linyi Tian, Jan Newmarch, Matthias Kovatsch and Jaime Jimenez have provided helpful comments, discussions and ideas to improve and shape this document.
+Oscar Novo, Srdjan Krco, Szymon Sasin, Kerry Lynn, Esko Dijk, Anders Brandt, Matthieu Vial, Jim Schaad, Mohit Sethi, Hauke Petersen, Hannes Tschofenig, Sampo Ukkola, Linyi Tian, Jan Newmarch, Matthias Kovatsch, Jaime Jimenez and Ted Lemon have provided helpful comments, discussions and ideas to improve and shape this document.
 Zach would also like to thank his colleagues from the EU FP7 SENSEI project, where many of the resource directory concepts were originally developed.

 # Changelog

+changes from -20 to -21

+(Processing comments during WGLC)

+* Defer outdated description of using DNS-SD to find an RD to the defining document
+* Describe operational conditions in automation example
+* Recommend particular discovery mechanisms for some managed network scenarios

 changes from -19 to -20